protibimbok/django-vite-plugin/README.md

 To enable this feature, add a `jsconfig.json` file in your projects root directory or in the same directory as `vite.config.js`

+__Note: If you are using typescript then it will automatically add the paths there while running dev command__

 ### 6. Test for production

 Do this to test if your build files works as expected before shipping it to the production